RODEO-project/MLR-Team.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

-The Machine Learning for Roborics Team is structured around 4 axes accross two projects :
+The Machine Learning for Roborics (MLR) Team is structured around 4 axes accross two projects :

 - [The ANR PRME RODEO project](_pages/project-RODEO.md "Learn more about the RODEO project")
 - [The CAP RYDER project](_pages/project-RYDER.md "Learn more about the RYDER project")